 As the owner of an air purifier, you will incur an important ongoing cost: replacement air filters.
 The manufacturer will include at least one air filter with your initial purchase.

-Some units don’t just have one filter; they actually have two or three that work in tandem.
+Some units don’t just have one filter; they actually have two or three that work together.
 You may be able to change some filters less often than others, saving you a bit of money over time.

 Here’s a look at the types of filters an air purifier may require: